dwight/bsontools/doc/bson.md

     $ bson print < mydata.bson
     *json output is displayed...*

+    $ bson print pretty < mydata.bson
+    *json output is displayed with indentation and line feeds...*

 ### project <fieldnamelist>

 Do projection on the input BSON, outputing the result.
 Only top level field names may be